groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 If you want to specify words, :ref:`query-syntax-near-phrase-search-condition` is what you want.

+.. versionadded:: 12.0.1
+   The max intervals of each token.

 You can specify the max intervals of each token.
 The default is no limit.
 It means that all intervals of each token are valid as long as the max interval is satisfied.